licarpen/overripe-bananas/README.md

 # overripe-bananas

 ## Overview
-Overripe Bananas is a RESTful movie review API built with a non-relational database (mongoDB) and nodeJS.
+Overripe Bananas is a RESTful movie review API built with a non-relational database (mongoDB), nodeJS, mongoose, and express.
 Developer tools include easy seeding of a development database with desired number of films, studios, reviewers, and reviews.
 Authentication is implemented with bcryptjs, jsonwebtoke, and cookie-parser.
 All routes and models are tested using jest with the aid of data helpers and supertest.

 ## Models